Difference Between Jenkins and Bamboo

 Bamboo Features:

-Simple and intuitive drag & drop UI for planning Pipelines, supported constant tasks, jobs, stages principles of Continuous Delivery.
+Simple and intuitive drag & drop UI for planning Pipelines, supported constant tasks, jobs, and stages principles of Continuous Delivery.
 Fanning out/in is trivial.

 - Automatically detects new branches and builds them.
-It’s even doable (albeit via a really cheap plugin) for a constant pipeline to behave otherwise on a branch build.
+It’s even doable (albeit via a cheap plugin) for a constant pipeline to behave otherwise on a branch build.

 - Build Artifacts are automatically managed through every pipeline run and deployment; no one has to be compelled to stage artifacts in the associate external repository.